Finistere/antidote/README.rst

 - Tags: Dependencies can be tagged, and as such all of them matching a specific tag can be retrieved.
 - Configuration: Constants which are lazily evaluated.
-- Lazy function calls: Results of a function call is lazily provided.
-- Defintion of interface and services implementing those.
+- Definition of interface and services implementing those.

 Installation
 ============